 Adjuvant therapy is anti-cancer medication (medication to treat the cancer) given to patients after surgery.
 For people with high risk locally advanced RCC, the aim of adjuvant therapy is to prevent spread of the cancer and recurrence of the disease.
-Currently, there is conflicting evidence that adjuvant therapy with targeted therapies benefits patients with high risk locally advanced RCC.
-In some countries or hospitals, a targeted therapy called sunitinib might be given for a year after surgery to prevent recurrence of the cancer.
+Currently, an immune stimulating therapy called pembrolizumab has been approved for use in some countries.

 Treatments change frequently, so be sure to ask your patient support organisation what is available in your country.

-Sunitinib is taken as a tablet at home on a daily basis for 4 weeks with a break in treatment for 2 weeks.
-Adjuvant sunitinib is given for a year after surgery.
-Sunitinib prevents the growth of blood vessels to the tumour and may help to kill cancer cells or prevent their growth.
+Pembrolizumab is taken as an intravenous infusion every three to six weeks for one year after surgery.
+Pembrolizumab enhances stimulation of various immune cells and may help to kill cancer cells or prevent their growth.